4. The asylum request at the Ofpra

 • If you are recognized as a refugee by another Member State of the European Union or another country (as long as the protection is authentic and you are able to be readmitted there);

 • If you request a re-consideration (second asylum request) without providing any “new evidence”.
 This new evidence must be pertinent and must support your claims of “personal fears”.
 This new evidence must have happened after the procedure at the CNDA, otherwise you must prove that you had no knowledge of it before the hearing (Ceseda Art.
 L. 723-16).
+An appeal before the CNDA is possible.

 4. The Ofpra can place you into the fast-track procedure (procedure accélerée)